frozen206/nexposecli/README.md

 NOTE: Be sure to use your Nexpose Console's ip address and credentials

-TODO: Write more detailed usage instructions here

 Known Issues:
-* Currently expects a ./logs directory in working directory
 * A number of the target objects may not return anything to STDOUT without a -v

 ## Contributing